International Fencing Federation: Events

+Junior Zonal Championships, but other competitions may be organized by the Zonal Confederations.

 The FIE assists the International Olympic Committee in the organization of fencing events at the Summer Olympics.
-The number of events is a matter of contention between the FIE and the CIO since the introduction of women's sabre at the 1999 World Championships: since then, the World Championships feature twelve events–an individual and a team weapon for each of the three weapons, for men and for women.
+The number of events has been a matter of contention between the FIE and the CIO since the introduction of the women's sabre at the 1999 World Championships: since then, the World Championships feature twelve events: an individual and a team weapon for each of the three weapons, for men and for women.
 However, the CIO refuses to increase the number of Olympic medals allocated to fencing.
-After much dithering, the FIE decided to organize all six individual events, but only four team events decided on a rotational basis.
-The two team events excluded from the Olympic programme, one for men and one for women, compete instead in World championships.
+After much dithering, the FIE decided to organize all six individual events, but only four team events, decided on a rotational basis.
+The two team events excluded from the Olympic programme, one for men and one for women, are included instead in the World Championships.

 People

 Presidents of the FIE

 A list of FIE presidents from 1913 to the present: